The above cartoon was produced by an anonymous cartoonist.

 3-7-08.
 I turned 50 today.
 It was a nice change from last year, when I woke up in the hospital on my birthday.

 3-8-08.
 I gave the new descent device a full test this afternoon.
 It lets the line out very smoothly.
-For the next several days, I'll be doing some searching in a different area and may not have Internet access until I get back.

 3-10-08.
 I just learned that someone was doing double rap simulations near where I heard one during a visit to the Choctawhatchee last week.
 Both the time and the location are consistent with my observation (although the location is a bit further than I would expect a double rap to carry).
 It certainly was a good simulation.